Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 2. Performance Search Results

-The performance report under Performance Search Results in Google Search Console giving you an overview of the performance of your website.
+The performance report under Performance Search Results in Google Search Console gives you an overview of your website’s performance.

 In this tab, you can view statistics like total clicks, impressions, average CTR, average click-through rate and average position.
 Located at the top of the page are filters to add or remove parameters.
 These filters can be invaluable to your marketing efforts, allowing you to refocus the SEO strategy as needed.